timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2024-04-09
+# Objectives for Today 2024-04-11

 ### Time Block 1: (6am - 9am ish)
-- Play with YouTube VoDs to avoid flooding subs.
+- Caught up with a few development reports
 - Make the lift lift the car if it is on the lift area
 - Get the car to show frame & tires (or wheel hubs) when on the lift